Guitar lessons near me in Gold Coast, QLD

 null

-David taught 13 days ago
+David taught about 2 months ago

 The session focused on building a foundational understanding of rhythm and pulse for guitar playing.
 The Student practiced strumming patterns with a metronome, learning to differentiate between downbeats and upbeats.
 Homework includes practicing various strumming patterns at a comfortable tempo, emphasizing feeling the beat and developing an internal sense of rhythm.